-Rhiannon is influenced by Maestro Ali Akbar Khan, Pandit Nikhil Banerjee, Ustad Shahid Parvez Khan, and her teachers, Alam Khan and Arjun Verma.
+Rhiannon’s playing is influenced by Maestro Ali Akbar Khan, Pandit Nikhil Banerjee, Ustad Vilayat Khan, Ustad Shahid Parvez Khan, and her teachers, Alam Khan and Arjun Verma.
+She also draws inspiration from her study of Western Classical music and Javanese and Balinese Gamelan.

-In high school, Rhiannon was inspired by a Ravi Shankar recording, and made up her mind to learn to play the sitar.
-She was focused on saxophone and flute at the time, and put it in the back of her mind.
-Several years later, after an introductory Hindustani Classical Music class at Colby College, Rhiannon was fortunate enough to have a friend introduce her to Pandit Shubhendra Rao, a disciple of Pandit Ravi Shankar.
+After an introductory Hindustani Classical Music class at Colby College, which rekindled a long-standing desire to learn to play the sitar, Rhiannon was fortunate enough to have a colleauge introduce her to Pandit Shubhendra Rao, a disciple of Pandit Ravi Shankar.
 She spent six months studying with him in New Delhi, immersed in the music and culture, and through her studies, she discovered a passion for composing, as well as for playing.